 Time flies when you’re having fun.
 A few weeks I realized I’d been living in Mexico City for six months.
-I’ve rarely regretted my decision to move down here – and you’ll be happy to hear that I renewed my lease for another six months – but my time here has been eye-opening in a few ways.
-Let’s take a look…
+I have rarely regretted my decision to move down here – and you’ll be happy to hear that I renewed my lease for another six months – but my time here has been eye-opening in a few ways.
+Care to take a look?

 (Just a few) Things I know now that I didn’t know six months ago: